 A Medical Gap is the difference between what your doctor charges to treat you as a private patient, the amount Medicare gives you for the service your doctor provided and the amount your health insurer contributes.
 It applies to private patients in a public or private hospital.
 How a Medical Gap works If Medicare covers...

-Even if you have Private Health Insurance, you will probably have to pay part of the cost of your treatment.
+Even if you have private health insurance, you will probably have to pay part of the cost of your treatment.
 Informed financial consent is a process that involves your doctor, healthcare provider, health insurer and hospital so you understand how much you have to pay out of your own pocket before your treatment.
 Before you...

 How to make a claim on your private health insurance policy depends on your health insurer and the type of claim you are making.
 Making a Hospital Cover claim If you are making a claim under your Hospital Cover, your health insurer usually pays the hospital directly.
 On admission to hospital, you need to show...